jorgeedvaldo/LoginFlatUI/README.md

 # LoginFlatUI
-This is a Login form with modern UI using C#
+This is a Login form with modern UI using C# programming language.

 <p align="center">
   <img src="images/form.png" alt="form" width="600" />